Enterprise SSO (SAML / OIDC)

 Generate Link Button

-Your users also have the option to map roles from their IdP to your application.
-Each IdP is a bit different so we offer guides for each provider that we support.
-Most of the time, the mapping will occur either from using roles or groups.
-For example, if a user is an Owner for your app in Okta, they'll be mapped to the Owner role in your app.
+Your users have the option to map roles from their IdP to your application.
+The process for each IdP is different so we offer guides for each provider that we support.
+These guides will automatically list each of the roles you have configured in your Roles & Permissions page of the PropelAuth Dashboard.

-Mapping roles via OIDC is not yet supported.
+Mapping roles and custom user properties via OIDC is not yet supported.

 Editing Enterprise SSO Login Settings